|19th century Indian thuggees, colonial India. en.wikipedia.org|

 How come they remained uncaught ?
 How did they manage to evade justice for centuries?
 They never used the mafiosi method of operation ''Omerta'' (code of silence).
 Thanks to their strict adherence to secretive and highly effective Modus Operandi.
 Because they would engage in criminal activity collectively with full coordination, using code language or signs they were not caught by the public or police.

-01. The English language word thug traces its roots to the Hindi (thug), which means 'swindler' or 'deceiver'.
+01. The English word thug traces its roots to Hindi (thug), which means 'swindler' or 'deceiver'.

-02. With limited police force then, the thuggee were seen as a blemish on the colonial rule rule.
+02. With limited police force then, the thuggee menace was seen as a blemish on the colonial rule rule by the British.

-03. The British ‘ran into Phansigars and thugs almost simultaneously, in 1807 and 1809 respectively.
+03. The British ‘ran into dangerous criminals Phansigars and thugs almost simultaneously in 1807 and 1809 respectively.